 CHEM 30B INTRO AND APPLIED CHEMISTRY II 4.0 Units Continuation of Chemistry 30A with emphasis on organic and biochemical concepts related to human physiological systems.
-Prereauisite: Chemistry 30A with a minimum arade of C
+Prerequisite: Chemistry 30A with a minimum grade of C engineering.
+Prerequisite: Intermediate Algebra or a higher level of mathematics.

 CHEM 31 INTRO TO COLLEGE CHEMISTRY 4.0 Units Elementary concepts of chemistry with emphasis on mathematical calculations; includes nomenclature, stoichiometry, atomic structure, gas laws, and acids and bases.
-Designed for majors in science and engineering.
+Designed for majors in science and